What Is WPM in Typing?

 100+ WPM

-Real-life typing rewards accuracy.
-A strong target is 95%+ accuracy at your current WPM, then gradually raise speed.
+A strong practical target is 95%+ accuracy at your current speed.
+Once accuracy is stable, raise speed gradually.

 Want your score?
 Take the quick test and compare it to these benchmarks.